Ashrafharuna7/Embedded-Systems/README.md

 ## Troubleshooting Common issues and during the project
 ### No RPM Reading
 **Ensure that the tachometer has a pull-up resistor (around 4.7kΩ or more) connecting to 3.3V.**\
   While tryng to measure the rpm output, it seemed like some of the readings from the tachometer signal was random.
 This could be due to not having a sufficient pull-up resistor.
 The pullup     resistor used was only a value of 330Ω which is normally too low.
-Adding a higher resistor may have stabalised the readings
+Adding a higher resistor may have stabalised the readings.

 **Ensure that PA1 is correctly configured as an input capture pin.**\
   I had issues when trying to read the tachometer signal as PA1 was not configured as an alternative function for timer2.
 It is important to make sure that PA1 is configured as an alternative   function for timer2 input capture on the correct channel (Channel 2)